afaneca/myfin-site/docs/using-myfin/rules.md

 :::info
 The information in this document applies to MyFin API version 3.4.0 and later, which introduced a revamped rules engine with smart rule selection based on specificity scoring.
+The fuzzy matching mechanism was added in version 3.5.0.
 :::

 ## Overview

 The MyFin Budget Rules Engine automatically categorizes transactions based on user-defined rules.
 When you add a new transaction, the system intelligently matches it against your rules and applies the most appropriate attributes.